Australian Idol season 5: Commercial Releases

 The day following the Grand Finale, Australian Idol Season 5 Winner Natalie Gauci released the winner's single "Here I Am".
-The single debuted at #2 on the ARIA Charts behind hugely popular international act Timbaland.
+The single debuted at No. 2 on the ARIA Charts behind hugely popular international act Timbaland.
 The single was considered to have sold not as well as expected with only 8,000 copies sold in its first week.
-Its second week it stayed put at #2 and sales proved better with close to 11,000 copies sold making a total of 19,000 copies sold.
+Its second week it stayed put at No. 2 and sales proved better with close to 11,000 copies sold making a total of 19,000 copies sold.
 Also in its second week the single was certified with Gold status.
-In its third week it dropped to #7 and its fourth week dropped down to #18.
-It fell into even greater obscurity in its fifth week dropping down to #29.
-Its sixth week fared better with #27.
+In its third week it dropped to No. 7 and its fourth week dropped down to No. 18.
+It fell into even greater obscurity in its fifth week dropping down to No. 29.
+Its sixth week fared better with No. 27.

 Natalie's debut album, The Winner's Journey, was released on 8 December 2007.
-In its first week it debuted on the charts at #12 and sold just over 11,000 copies.
+In its first week it debuted on the charts at No. 12 and sold just over 11,000 copies.
 It was also certified with Platinum status meaning 70,000 units were shipped off, but going by sales figures the album did not meet these expected sales.
-In its second week it moved up to #11 and total sales figures bumped up to just over 18,000.
-In its third week Natalie's album stayed at #11 and sales reached just under 20,000 copies.
-Its fourth week was a disappointing week with the album dropping down to #18.
-In its fifth week it reached #19.
+In its second week it moved up to No. 11 and total sales figures bumped up to just over 18,000.
+In its third week Natalie's album stayed at No. 11 and sales reached just under 20,000 copies.
+Its fourth week was a disappointing week with the album dropping down to No. 18.
+In its fifth week it reached No. 19.